 The custom launch Albatros 111 was constructed in 1974 and is now a floating museum and is moored next to the submarine called Delfin which also part of the floating museum and offers us the chance to discover the insides of a sub.
 These are moored in the towns fishing port.

 The Museo de la Semana Santa is situated a few kilometres out of the main town and this houses all the treasures of Torrevieja’s Holy week, where there are processions every night throughout the town.

 (Playa de La Mata, Cabo Cervera – Torrevieja Spain)

-There is a small bar on the corner of Virgen de la Paloma and San Pascual streets.
-Here you can get a glass of wine red or white for 80 cents, including a “tapa”, or if you like you can buy wine direct from the barrel, very nice and very cheap.
+There are many bars where you can get a glass of wine red or white for 80 cents, including a “tapa”, or if you like you can buy wine direct from the barrel, very nice and very cheap.

 In conclusion, I could talk for much longer about my town as I love being in the centre of a predominately busy and Spanish town, there is so much to do and see.

 Are you ready to move to Torrevieja Spain Spain?